 and, by carrying out the summations, Eq.
 (4) is obtained.
 The high-pressure-limit canonical rate constants computed by SS-QRRK theory are therefore same as the ones determined by CVT/SCT theory.
 Therefore our SS-QRRK microcanonical rate constant formalism can build in variational effects, multidimensional tunneling based on the directly calculated potential energy surface along the tunneling path, and vibrational and torsional anharmonicity with no additional computational cost.

-2.2 Chemical activation mechanism for bimolecular association
+2.2 Chemical activation mechanism for bimolecular association and the chemical activation mechanism for a for bimolecular association reaction is:

 The chemical activation mechanism for a bimolecular reaction with an associated intermediate is: